Maddalena Pennacchia is Associate Professor of English Literature at Roma Tre University.

 Selected Shakespearean publications

-“Esperimenti d’illusionismo ottico nella Tempesta: Shakespeare e Julie Taymor”, in Shakespeare e la nuova scienza nella cultura early modern / Shakespeare and the New Science in Early Modern Culture, a cura di Maria Del Sapio Garbero, Collana “Studi di Letterature Moderne e Comparate”, Pacini Editore, 2016, pp. 293-310.
+“Esperimenti d’illusionismo ottico nella Tempesta: Shakespeare e Julie Taymor”, in Del Sapio Garbero, Maria (ed.), Shakespeare e la nuova scienza nella cultura early modern / Shakespeare and the New Science in Early Modern Culture, Collana “Studi di Letterature Moderne e Comparate”, Pisa, Pacini Editore, 2016, pp. 293-310.

 “Stones on Canvas and on Stage: Early Earth Sciences in Leonardo’s Virgin of the Rocks and Shakespeare’s The Tempest”, in Dialoge zwischen Wissenschaft, Kunst und Literatur, ed. by Klaus Bergdolt and Manfred Pfister, Wolfenbütteler Abhandlungen zur Renaissance-forschung, 27, Harrassowitz, Wiesbaden, 2011, pp. 71-85.